 Welcome to the web page for the FIELDS Experiment for the Parker Solar Probe.

 The Parker Solar Probe (PSP) spacecraft launched August 12, 2018 on a Delta IV Heavy rocket from Cape Canaveral.
-It successfully flew by Venus on October 3, and survived the first PSP solar encounter from October 31–November 11.
+It successfully flew by Venus on October 3, 2018, and has successfully completed two solar encounters, in October-November 2018 and March-April 2019.

 In December, the first FIELDS data from encounter was telemetered to the ground from the spacecraft.
 The FIELDS science team was able to use this data to verify that the instrument performed well, taking valuable science data throughout the encounter.
 The remainder of the data from the encounter will be telemetered after the second encounter, in April 2019.